Comparatives and Superlatives ESL Games, Activities and Worksheets

 Comparatives and Superlatives Board Game

 This fun comparatives and superlatives board game helps students practice making comparative and superlative sentences by giving opinions and stating facts.
-Students take turns rolling the dice and moving their counter along the board.
-When a student lands on a shaded square, they make a comparative sentence using the adjective and two things shown on the square, e.g. 'Wine is stronger than beer'.
-When a student lands on a white square, they make a comparative and superlative sentence using the adjective and three things shown on the square, e.g. 'In my opinion, cars are safer than motorbikes.
-I think that bicycles are the safest way to travel'.
-The other group members listen to the student's sentence and decide if it is grammatically correct or not.
+Students take turns rolling the dice and moving their counters along the board.
+When a student lands on a shaded square, they make a comparative sentence using the adjective and two things shown on the square, e.g. 'Wine is stronger than beer.'
+When a student lands on a white square, they make a comparative and superlative sentence using the adjective and three things shown, e.g. 'In my opinion, cars are safer than motorbikes.
+I think that bicycles are the safest way to travel.'
+The other group members listen to the student and decide if what they say is grammatically correct or not.
 If it is, the student stays on the square.
 If not, the student goes back two squares.
 The first student to reach the finish wins the game.

 Comparatives and Superlatives Board Game Preview